1. StreamNative Cloud

-Connect to cluster through Go client
+Connect to your cluster using the Pulsar Go client

-This document assumes that you have created a Pulsar cluster and a service account, and have granted the service account produce and consume permissions to the namespace for the target topic.
+This document assumes that you have created a StreamNative cluster and a service account, and have granted the service account produce and consume permissions to the namespace for the target topic.

 Prerequisites